 Nutrition comprising of healthy fats and quality proteins is skin and coat friendly.
 Fish oils rich in Omega 3 fatty acids and eggs which are a complete protein could be included in daily diet.

-Skin and coat dryness may lead to scratching, dandruff, and fur shedding.
+Skin and coat dryness may lead to scratching, dandruff, fur shedding and dry paws.
 The skin surface of the extremities like the paws, elbows and nose may feel dryer and course due to greater exposure to the environment.
 Topical care of these areas would maintain them in optimal wellness.
 Any concern of excessive skin redness, itch and fur fall should be checked by your vet promptly.
 Opt for a moisturizing regime which will avoid these skin conditions amongst the pets and keep their coat healthy.

 Tip 3: Be Proactive About Protection From Ticks & Fleas!